Banner Corporation (BANR)'s Financial Results Comparing With Atlantic Capital Bancshares Inc. (NASDAQ:ACBI) | New Business Observer

 |2.00

 Banner Corporation has a 10.38% upside potential and a consensus price target of $62.
-Atlantic Capital Bancshares Inc. on the other hand boasts of a $18.5 consensus price target and a 2.66% potential upside.
-Based on the analysts view we can conclude, Banner Corporation is looking more favorable than Atlantic Capital Bancshares Inc.
+Competitively the consensus price target of Atlantic Capital Bancshares Inc. is $18.5, which is potential 2.66% upside.
+The information presented earlier suggests that Banner Corporation looks more robust than Atlantic Capital Bancshares Inc. as far as analyst view.

 Institutional investors owned 86.5% of Banner Corporation shares and 88.2% of Atlantic Capital Bancshares Inc. shares.
-Banner Corporation’s share owned by insiders are 2.4%.
-Insiders Competitively, owned 2.7% of Atlantic Capital Bancshares Inc. shares.
+About 2.4% of Banner Corporation’s share are owned by insiders.
+Competitively, insiders own roughly 2.7% of Atlantic Capital Bancshares Inc.’s shares.

 Performance